Sierra's 3-D Helicopter Simulator

-Sierra's 3-D Helicopter Simulator is a 1987 video game published by Sierra On-Line.
+Sierra's 3-D Helicopter Simulator (shown on the box as 3D without the hypen) is a combat flight simulation game developed and published by Sierra On-Line.
+It was released for MS-DOS in 1987.

 Gameplay

 Sierra's 3-D Helicopter Simulator is a combat helicopter simulation in which head-to-head play is available via modem.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "While 3-D Helicopter Simulator offers an interesting flight experience and a challenging two player modem game, the game is somewhat predictable as a solitaire combat simulator."